 However, the impact of COVID-19 on Devon's businesses and residents has been disproportionately high.
 Around 60% of all Devon business were closed during lockdown and almost 40% of all those in work (both employed and self-employed) were furloughed or seeking self-employment support due to not being able to work.
 Unemployment increased by 180% in the three months to June 2020, with sharp increases in youth unemployment.
-There are strong indications that the next 36 months will be amongst the most challenging economically in living memory for many areas of the County.
+There were strong indications that the following 36 months would be amongst the most challenging economically in living memory for many areas of the